andrealicheri/fast-server/README.md

-# fast-server
+# Fast server
-Fast way to get a Flask dev server up and running
+Script to get a Flask server up and running in no time.

+Made in 5 minutes to save hours